Skip to main content

 Note the tax advantages that come with certain retirement savings programs, like a 401(k) plan.

-About two out of three 21- to 32-year-olds haven’t started saving for retirement, says a report from the National Institute on Retirement Security.1 And that’s a missed opportunity, because:
+About 29 percent of workers in their 20s haven’t started saving for retirement, says one recent survey.1 And that’s a missed opportunity, because:

 • The longer money works, the better the potential returns.